 News and Events

-The Act is intended to consolidate the many
+is intended to consolidate the many existing strands of

-The majority of the Equality Act provisions were
+majority of the Equality Act provisions were introduced

 A fundamental difference is that new groups are now provided the

 same levels of protection from discrimination across all the

 protected characteristics and all sectors.
 Below is a summary of